An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: The Data

 The possible realized value of the score $z$ depends on the target region TR since a professional darts player will only very rarely miss his target region TR by more than a small distance.
 For each treble region, there are therefore 6 possible $z$ scores.
 In the case of TR = T20, for example, the possible values are $z \in \{\text{T20, S20, T5, S5, T1, S1} \}$ because the 5 and 1 segments of the dartboard are adjacent to the 20 segment; see Figure \ref{fig:DartB1}.
 Because we only have data for 4 treble regions, this means a total of $6 \times 4 = 24$ data-vectors (TR, $z$, $n$) for each player where TR is a treble region.
 For each double target region TR = D$x$ for $1 \leq x \leq 20$, we have 7 possible $z$ values represented in the data-set.
 For example, if TR = D16, then the corresponding possible values of $z$ are $z\in \{\text{D16, S16, D8, S8, D7, S7, M}\}$ because 8 and 7 are adjacent to 16 on the dartboard and where M denotes a ``miss'', i.e. a dart that fails to score because it landed outside the double region; again, see Figure \ref{fig:DartB1}.
 When TR = DB, we have 22 possible $z$'s corresponding to \{DB, SB, S1, S2, ..., S20\}.
 Because targeting DB and some of the double regions is relatively rare, we note that for some of the (TR, $z$, $n$) combinations we often have $n=0$.

-We provide the treble data in Appendix \ref{app:Data} of the {\em Supplementary Materials} file and the entire data-set is available at \url{https://github.com/wangchunsem/OptimalDarts}.
+We provide the treble data in Appendix \ref{app:Data} and the entire data-set is available at \url{https://github.com/wangchunsem/OptimalDarts}.
 We now provide some summary statistics of the data.
 Aggregated across the 16 players, there were 117,600, 27,709, 7,717, and 2,461 attempts at T20, T19, T18, and T17, respectively, and 41.2\%, 41.7\%, 36.9\%, and 33.5\% of these attempts, respectively, were successful.
 However, the success rates at the individual level vary considerably more than the aggregate numbers.
 For example, several players have a success rate of less than 30\% when targeting T18 and over 40\% when targeting T20.
 There were a total of 16,777 attempts at the 21 double regions with D20 (4,399), D16 (2,338), and D10 (2,064) together accounting for over 50\% of this total.
 In contrast, there were only 1,866 attempts in total at the 10 odd doubles.
-These numbers reflect the preference for even doubles and, in particular, doubles that have powers\footnote{If a player needs say D20 to check out on the second dart of his turn, then if he hits an M and or S10 (the most likely fails) he can still check out with his third and final throw in the turn.} of 2 in their factorizations.
+These numbers reflect the preference for even doubles\footnote{If a player needs, say D20, to check out on the second dart of his turn, then if he hits an M and or S10 (the most likely fails) he can still check out with his third and final throw in the turn.} and, in particular, doubles that have powers of 2 in their factorizations.
 The average success rate at doubles across the 16 players was 40.2\%.
 Note this is smaller than the success rates for T20 and T19, despite the fact that the double beds are approximately 50\% larger than the treble areas or ``beds''.
 There are also substantial variations in success rates both across regions for a given player and across players.
 Some of this variation can certainly be explained by small number effects but even for the most popular double, i.e. D20, we see success rates vary from as low as 27\% to as high as 47\%.